 In August 2016, Zítřek byl včera was released with the book launch ceremony taking place on 1 August 2016 on the Avoid Floating Gallery in Prague.
 The Czech band Zrní became the godfather of the book.

-In September 2019, Coo Boo released her fourth book, a short story collection named Floating Across the Stars.
+In September 2019, Coo Boo released her fourth book, a short story collection named Plovoucí po hvězdách.

 Since late June 2018 to early June 2019 she traveled the world with yoga teaching.
 You can read about some of her experiences at the blog HERE.

 In July 2019 she co-operated with Corny CZ leading the Paddleboard + Yoga Tour in the Czech Republic.

-Since December 2019, she has been living in Peru, where she works in a volunteer program in the field of children’s education and also teaches yoga for public and where she currently continues teaching yoga and meditation and co-operates with the healers and herbalists from the jungle and the actitivists in the area of animal right protection.
+Since December 2019, she has been living in Peru, where she was working first in a volunteer program in the field of children’s education and teaching yoga for public and where she currently continues teaching yoga and meditation and co-operates with the healers and herbalists from the jungle and the actitivists in the area of animal right protection.

 She likes playing the guitar, singing, dancing and making artworks (photographs, videos, mosaic mirrors, oil painting, acrylic painting, pastel drawings, decoupage etc.).